English edition v1.5

 Veteran/Elite(heavy armor)13~14requires modifier + training

-Lord-rank enemy(heavy armor/supernatural)15~17requires focus fire + Fate Intervention
+Lord-grade enemy(heavy armor/supernatural)15~17requires focus fire + Fate Intervention

 #Wounds Baseline